aCertainProgrammer/search_engine_for_champnotes/README.md

 "quit" - exits the program

-"back" - goes back one step, for example from deciding whether to display or open the file to the start of the search.
-It's kind of shovely right now, as using "back" when typing enemy name would get you back to the main menu.
-This will be fixed soon.
+"back" - goes back one command.
+Not implemented fully

 "createrepo" - attempts to create all folders and [champion]_vs_[enemy].txt files

+"draft" - allows you to search draft notes for a champion, in a similar way to the "search" command

 More will be added here as the program is developed.